 I guess this was the advent of oversize portion in America diet.
 Although I do admit, that a single serving is what is needed to keep me full.

 Sunbeam Waffle Maker Model W-1 and W-2 Design

 These models come equipped with an all metal construction.
 The handles were plastic and those were the point that stayed cool.
-It featured 1200 watts of iron ensuring that it gets hot fast and stay hot.
+It featured 1200 watts of power ensuring that it gets hot fast and stay hot.
 Something that very few waffle iron today can do.

 The difference between the W-1 and the W-2 is basically the light indicator.
 When the w-2 is done making the waffle, it will light up.
 A feature that carry on to later waffle iron.
 These models were considered to be as close to commercial quality that you can get.
-In fact, I would argue that these are still better made than most of the waffle irons of today.
+In fact, I would argue that these are still better made than most of the waffle irons made today.

 Sunbeam CG Waffle Iron

 In the 1950, sunbeam came out with a newer model.
 This was basically the same model as the w-2, but the body is now rounded.
 This gave it a more modern feel than the square like design of its predecessor.
 Not only that, it now comes with a removable grids and square accessory plate.
 The power was also updated to 1250 watts.
 50 Watts more than the older model.
 It was a huge success with consumers and became one of the best selling irons of its era.
 If you are looking for a more vintage waffle maker, I recommend this model for its versatility and power.